TOP

 1

 I find it through wildness inside myself and within wild places seemingly distant from human impact.
-TOP
+TOP2

 OTHERS